quanyang/percy-docs/docs/setup/jenkins.md

 ## Jenkins build setup

-Depending on how you have Jenkins configured, there are a few options for adding Percy's environment variables.
+Depending on how you have Jenkins configured, there are a few options for configuring environment variables.

 You can use the [EnvInject plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin) to set these environment variables for a build: